-The increase in research and development expense in the recent three and six month periods was principally due to increases of \$1.8 million and \$3.4 million for personnel-related expenses, including personnel costs associated with the acquisition of Integration Associates, respectively.
+The increase in research and development expense in the recent nine month period was principally due to an increase of \$4.1 million for personnel-related expenses, including personnel costs associated with the acquisition of Integration Associates.
 We expect that research and development expense will remain relatively stable in absolute dollars, but may fluctuate somewhat due to the timing of certain items related to new product development initiatives, such as mask and wafer costs.
 In addition, research and development expense will fluctuate as a percentage of revenues due to changes in sales.

-Significant recent development projects include a silicon hybrid TV tuner that supports both analog and digital broadcasts in a single device, a family of ProSLIC single channel telephony ICs for broadband networking equipment, a family of ISOpro high-performance, digital isolators, a family of high pin-count capacitive touch-sense microcontrollers for cost-sensitive embedded systems, the EZRadioPRO embedded wireless radio family, the expansion of our Any-Rate Precision Clock family, a new family of clock generators and buffers, an integrated automotive AM/FM radio receiver IC, a 100% complementary metal oxide semiconductor (CMOS) oscillator and a highly integrated automotive communications controller.
+Significant recent development projects include the expansion of our Any-Rate Precision Clock family with a low jitter clock generator for broadcast video applications, a silicon hybrid TV tuner that supports both analog and digital broadcasts in a single device, a family of ProSLIC single channel telephony ICs for broadband networking equipment, a family of ISOpro high-performance, digital isolators, a family of high pin-count capacitive touch-sense microcontrollers for cost-sensitive embedded systems, the EZRadioPRO embedded wireless radio family, the expansion of our Any-Rate Precision Clock family, a new family of clock generators and buffers, and an integrated automotive AM/FM radio receiver IC.
 We also further expanded our microcontroller portfolio.